saibacloud/weak/CWE-79/README.md

 **Stored XSS (in `/`):**

-***This is submitting unsanitized data directly into a database, when another visitor views the page, the script that was injected by the actor, executes (including on subsequent refreshes)***
+***This is submitting unsanitized data directly into a database.
+The payload is staged in a database, waiting to be unknowingly called by an unsuspecting user.
+When the payload is called, the user will get that payload executed.***

 ```python